User Guide: OONI Probe Mobile App

 Similarly, you can access Tor test results through the circumvention results in your OONI Probe app.

-In this case, we can see that Tor was reachable when tested on Magticom Ltd. (AS16010) on 2nd August 2022 at 13:11 local time.
+In this case, we can see that Tor was reachable when tested on JSC Silknet (AS35805) on 12th April 2025 at 10:41 UTC.
 This conclusion is reached because OONI’s Tor test was able to successfully connect to most of the default Tor bridges and to all Tor directory authorities.

 If Tor was found (potentially) blocked, this test result would show an orange exclamation mark and information about why it’s potentially blocked (based on the heuristics of OONI’s Tor test).